Hagtronics/statistics-scripts/general-statistics-python/readme.md

 ![image](https://github.com/Hagtronics/statistics-scripts/blob/main/general-statistics-python/stat_controls.PNG)

 To change the default Sigma Limits, enter the desired values in the text boxes,
-then press "Apply New Limits" to regenerate the plot.
+then press "Apply New Limits" to regenerate the plot (See figure above).

-On the "Statistics Tab" - You can turn on and off all the Analysis Calculations
+On the "Statistics Plot" Tab, you can turn on and off all the Analysis Calculations
 that display on the plot.
 ![image](https://github.com/Hagtronics/statistics-scripts/blob/main/general-statistics-python/stat_plot_controls.PNG)